-10.4 Directors
+10.3 Directors

-The following summaries set forth, for each of the directors of the Corporation, his or her name, province and country of residence, the date on which he or she became a director and the expiry date of his or her current term, his or her relevant education and experience, principal occupations within the five preceding years and board memberships with other reporting issuers.
-The following tables also summarize the attendance of individual directors at the Board and standing committee meetings held during 2020 and 2021 as of the date of this AIF.
+The following summaries set forth, for each of the directors of the Corporation, the director's name, province and country of residence, the date on which the person became a director and the expiry date of the director's current term, the director's relevant education and experience, principal occupations within the five preceding years and board memberships with other reporting issuers.
+The following tables also summarize the attendance of individual directors at the Board and standing committee meetings held during 2021 and 2022 as of the date of this AIF.
+On March 23, 2022, the City Council's Nominating Panel - Corporations recommended that City Council appoint the following candidates to the Corporation's Board, at pleasure of City Council, for a term of office ending April 8, 2024 and until successors are appointed, to replace the current citizen directors of the Board: David McFadden (as Chair of the Board), Michael Eubanks, James Hinds, Michael Nobrega, Mary Ellen Richardson, Annie Ropar, Howard Wetston, and Heather Zordel.
+The appointments remain subject to the approval of City Council.